Cinema of Croatia: Modernism

 In the 1960s, Croatian cinema saw changes of style, in part owing to directors embracing modernism.
-The first modernist film was Prometej s otoka Viševice (Prometheus from Island Viševica, 1965) by former cartoonist Vatroslav Mimica.
+The first modernist film was Prometej s otoka Viševice (Prometheus of the Island, 1965) by former cartoonist Vatroslav Mimica.
 Using techniques derived from the stream-of consciousness novel, Mimica tells a story about a partisan veteran and communist executive who travels to his native island and faces ghosts of the post-war past.
-Among other famous modernist classics, the most significant are Rondo (1965) by Zvonimir Berković, and Breza (Birch, 1967) by Ante Babaja.
-The most popular author of that era was Krešo Golik, a director of comedies.
+Among other famous modernist classics, the most significant are Rondo (1966) by Zvonimir Berković, and Breza (The Birch Tree, 1967) by Ante Babaja.
+The most popular director was Krešo Golik, who made comedies.
 Most popular of his films was Tko pjeva zlo ne misli (Who Sings Doesn't Mean Wrong, 1970), a romantic comedy set in 1930s Zagreb.
 Croatia also participated in the pan-Yugoslav "black wave", although the best authors and films of the black wave were Serbian.
-Most famous black wave classic from Croatia is Lisice (Handcuffs, 1969, by Krsto Papić), a film which is politically relevant because it is Croatia's first cultural product that dealt with the hushed secret of Yugoslav communism: repression against communists who stood by Stalin in famous breakup between Tito and Stalin in 1948.
+Most famous black wave classic from Croatia is Lisice (Handcuffs, 1969, by Krsto Papić), a film which is politically relevant because it is Croatia's first cultural product that dealt with repression against communists who supported Stalin in famous breakup between Tito and Stalin in 1948.

-In 1969, the film Battle of Neretva directed by Veljko Bulajić was the one of the most expensive foreign language films made in Yugoslavia.
+In 1969, the film Battle of Neretva directed by Veljko Bulajić was one of the most expensive foreign language films made in Yugoslavia.

-In the early 1970s, following Yugoslav constitutional changes, Croatia gained more autonomy in shaping its cultural affairs.
-This, ironically, didn't improve the Croatian film industry.
-Following the collapse of the Croatian Spring, Croatian Communist authorities in the 1970s pushed for tighter control over films.
-As a result, the general quality of Croatian films declined.
+In the early 1970s, following Yugoslav constitutional changes, Croatia gained more autonomy in shaping its cultural affairs., but following the collapse of the Croatian Spring, authorities pushed for tighter control over films.

 Prague School and Genre Cinema

-Fresh air came to Yugoslav cinema in the late 1970s and early 1980s with the so-called Prague School, a group of authors educated at the famous Prague Academy FAMU.
-Amongst five directors usually presumed to be Prague School, two came from Croatia: Lordan Zafranović, and Rajko Grlić.
-Grlić's most famous film is You Only Love Once (Samo jednom se ljubi, 1981), a political melodrama that discusses the moral decay of the early communist establishment in the late 1940s.
-That film was in Cannes competitions.
-Lordan Zafranović's most famous films were Okupacija u 26 slika (Occupation in 26 Pictures) and Pad Italije (The Fall of Italy), both of them war films set in coastal Dalmatia, and both screened at the Cannes festival.
+Fresh air came to Yugoslav cinema in the late 1970s and early 1980s with the so-called Prague School, a group of directors educated at the Prague Academy FAMU.
+Amongst the five directors usually presumed to be Prague School, two came from Croatia: Lordan Zafranović, and Rajko Grlić.
+Grlić's most famous film, competing at Cannes, is Samo jednom se ljubi (1981), a political melodrama that depicts the early communist establishment in the late 1940s.
+Zafranović's most famous films were Okupacija u 26 slika (Occupation in 26 Pictures) and Pad Italije (The Fall of Italy), both of them war films set in coastal Dalmatia, and both screened at Cannes.

-An interesting phenomenon of the 1980s Croatian cinema is the so-called "neo-genre" works from directors who used Western commercial genres such as horror, thriller, or detective movie and implemented it in late-communist societal settings.
-The most famous author of that trend is Zoran Tadić, especially with his metaphysical, black-and-white thriller Ritam zločina (Rhythm of the Crime, 1981), and horror movie Treći kljuć (The Third Key, 1983), which discusses the problem of corruption through kafkaesque metaphor.
+In the 1980s, Croatians began creating "neo-genre" works which who used Western commercial genres such as horror, thriller, or mystery and implemented it in late-communist societal settings.
+The most famous director of that trend is Zoran Tadić, especially with his metaphysical, black-and-white thriller Ritam zločina (Rhythm of the Crime, 1981), and horror movie Treći kljuć (The Third Key, 1983), which examines corruption through kafkaesque metaphor.